UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 <br/>

 *The figure shows the mean predicted xenograft volumes across various prediction methods overlaid, and their change <br/>
-over time in the Continous-treatment dataset.
+over time in the Continuous-treatment dataset.
 Error bars represent the standard error of the means.* <br>

 ### Figure 4B <br/>